rasitayaz/flutter-pie-menu/README.md

 ## Controllers and callbacks

-To open, close or toggle a menu programmatically, assign a `PieMenuController` to it.
+To open, close, or toggle a menu programmatically, assign a `PieMenuController` to it.

 ```dart
 // Create a controller inside a stateful widget.